 Campbell tells Davie that the Balfour family is a part of the greater Shaw line, an old name that's fallen somewhat on hard times.

 Campbell hands over the letter, which is addressed to "Ebenezer Balfour, Esquire, of Shaws" (1.9).
-(Esquire, by the way, means that this Ebenezer has a law degree.)
+(Esquire, by the way, means he's a high-ranking dude.)
 Davie is absolutely thrilled to find out he has somewhere to go now that he is all alone in the world.

-Campbell tells Davie that it's a two-day walk to Cramond (near Edinburgh, in southeast Scotland), where his relations live.
+Campbell tells Davie that it's a two-day walk to Cramond (near Edinburgh, in the Central Belt of Scotland), where his relations live.
 He's got nothing to lose: even if the Shaws boot Davie out again, he can just walk the two days back to Campbell's manse (a churchman's house), and Campbell will help him out.

 Campbell then decides to give Davie some advice: he warns him against "a considerable number of heresies" (1.12) (beliefs not accepted by the church), then tells Davie how he should behave in the Shaw household.